sapegin/washingcode-book/manuscript/book.md

 <Button>{getButtonLabel(decision.id)}</Button>;
 ```

+Here we have a `switch` statement to return one of three button labels.

-First, let’s replace it with a table:
+First, let’s replace the `switch` with a table:

 ```jsx
 const DECISION_YES = 0;